For a company

 - annual net turnover of CZK 80,000,000;

-- an average number of 50 employees, or
+- an average number of 50 employees.

 England & Wales No for small companies, yes for medium and large companies.
 Financial statements exempt from the audit requirement if two of the following criteria are met: